Arcopix/dg-tools/README.md

 **Description**

 Basic Javascript fixes for DarkGalaxy beta released in May 2020.
 It fixes/augments the interface by acheiving the following modifications:
-1. Colorizes friendly alliances player names and alliance tags
+1. Colorizes friendly alliances player names and alliance tags (NAP and CAP coloring)
 1. Player name tags are now having onclick event which will open the /mail/ system with predefined recipient
 1. Mail system now supports TO variable which if set would set the recipient
 1. Cancelling the top building/ship/soldier which is being built at the moment now requires confirmation